codesleeps/pixelcraft-bloom/HOSTINGER_DEPLOYMENT_GUIDE.md

 ## 🎉 Success!

-Your PixelCraft backend is now deployed on Hostinger VPS!
+Your AgentsFlowAI backend is now deployed on Hostinger VPS!

 **Your endpoints:**
 - **API**: https://api.yourdomain.com